aiops/check-log-quality-action/README.md

  <a href="https://logsight.ai/"><img src="https://logsight.ai/assets/images/logsight_logo.png" width="150"/></a>

-Checks the semantic and synthactic quality of log messages in your code!
+Checks the semantic and syntactic quality of log messages in your code!

 Based on [check-log-quality](https://github.com/aiops/check-log-quality) tool.

 ## Usage

-By using a pipeline of two actions we are able to identify badly written log messages.
+By using a pipeline of two actions, we can identify poorly written log messages.

 Here is how the configuration looks like: